KGB (AM): Midwest Television (1964–1974)

 As part of Transcontinent's exit from broadcasting, KFMB-AM-FM-TV were sold in 1964 to Midwest Television.
 The company was owned by the Meyer family and was based in Champaign, Illinois.

 From 1964 to 1975, KFMB had a full service, middle of the road (MOR) format combining popular adult music, news, talk and sports.
 KFMB moved to 760 kHz on December 29, 1965.
 This frequency changed after a realignment of broadcast channels between the United States and Mexico forced the station to vacate 540 AM, which is now a Mexican and Canadian clear channel frequency.
 The FCC granted KFMB the 760 spot on the dial as a replacement.
-But because KGU Honolulu was also on 760 AM, KFMB was limited to 5,000 watts full time to avoid interference.
+Because KGU in Honolulu was also on 760 AM, KFMB was limited to 5,000 watts full time to avoid interference.

 KFMB debuted the Charlie & Harrigan morning show in 1972.
 It was hosted by Jack Woods (as Charlie) and Paul Menard (as Harrigan), who previously hosted that show on stations in Dallas and Cleveland.
 Charlie & Harrigan quickly became the most popular morning radio show in San Diego, before the hosts left for Dallas in 1975 and eventually returned to San Diego on rival station KCBQ in 1976.
 Charlie & Harrigan became one of the most popular shows on San Diego radio.
 KFMB also began broadcasting San Diego State Aztecs football and men's basketball games in 1972.